 Open Gate Day at Bee’s Wing Farm

-With being a working farm we cannot always be the best host because we are too busy working but we still want to share the farm with you!
-This year we are having four open gate farm days where all are welcome to come have a tour and experience the farm.
+With being a working farm we cannot always be the best host because we are so very busy growing all the pretty things but we still want to share the farm with you!
+This year we are having three open gate farm days where all are welcome to come and have a tour and experience the farm.
 We will have a bouquet bar set up so folks can make their own bouquet to take home.
 Tours are on the ½ hour

 Please contact Chelsea Belle Graves for more information on upcoming events.